Particle Shape Analysis of Polystyrene Spheres

 The Comprehensive Statistics designate the sample with even more precision, with the use of established statistics for histogram data.
 The Arithmetic values derive from the initial data, corresponding visually with how the histogram would be represented on a linear size axis.
 The geometric statistics provide a visual representation of the log axis distribution; the graph is slanted right in one instance, and left in the other, for example.

-This Circularity plot displays the circularity histogram when shape rejection is suspended.
+This Circularity plot displays the circularity histogram.
 An inspection of particle thumbnail images demonstrates that the counts of less than 0.8 constitute clusters of spheres.
 However, after shape rejection is established to disregard objects embodying a circularity below 0.8, this section of the circularity histogram ceases to exist.
 In the size graph, if the small peak of 60 microns disappears following shape rejection, it can be concluded that it constitutes those particle clusters.